 Inmate Sexual Assault at Bayview Correctional Facility Lawyer

-While no one should expect life behind bars to be a cakewalk, it is not acceptable for corrections officers and other prison staff to sexually abuse inmates.
-However, sexual victimization of inmates by corrections officers is widespread in prison across the state of New York.
-It was also prevalent at the now-closed Bayview Correctional Facility in Manhattan.
-For decades woman inmates were subjected to repeated sexual assault by corrections officers.
-In the vast majority of the cases the offending corrections officers where not prosecuted, fired, or punished in any way, nor were steps taken to prevent future sexual assaults.
+While no one should expect life behind bars to be a cakewalk, it is not acceptable for correctional officers and other prison staff to sexually abuse inmates.
+However, sexual victimization of inmates by correctional officers is widespread in prison across the state of New York.
+It was prevalent at the now-closed Bayview Correctional Facility in Manhattan.
+For decades woman inmates were subjected to repeated sexual assault by correctional officers.
+In the vast majority of the cases the offending correctional officers where not prosecuted, fired, or punished in any way, nor were steps taken to prevent future sexual assaults.
 Times have changed.
 In May of 2022, New York Governor Kathy Hochul signed into law the Adult Survivors Act.
 This new law provides a one-year window for victims of sexual abuse to file civil lawsuits against their abusers that would otherwise have been barred by the statute of limitations.
 If you or someone you know was the victim of sexual abuse while an inmate at Bayview Correctional Facility, contact an experienced New York prisoner abuse lawyer at Stephen Bilkis & Associates.
 No one should ever be sexually abused.
 We are here to help ensure that victims of sexual abuse receive the maximum compensation to which they are entitled.Adult Survivors Act

 Many sexual assault survivors who were victimized while they were inmates at Bayview Correctional Facility or other prisons in New York never receive justice.
 Oftentimes inmates’ complaints about sexual abuse are ignored while the perpetrators are protected.
 Some inmates are afraid to report abuse for fear of retribution.
-As a result, many perpetrators have are never held accountable criminally or civilly.
+As a result, many perpetrators are never held accountable criminally or civilly.

 With the recently enacted Adult Survivors Act, victims of sexual assault at Bayview and at other institutions now have an opportunity to receive justice for abuse that occurred years ago and would otherwise be time-barred due to the statute of limitations.
 Under the new law, there is a one-year window during which victims, with the help of an experienced New York prisoner abuse lawyer, can file civil lawsuits and demand compensation for the losses they suffered.
 The period during which they can file claims begins on November 24, 2022 and ends on November 23, 2023.